cambridge-cares/TheWorldAvatar/Agents/Ifc2TilesetAgent/README.md

         - Weather Station
         - Solar Panels
         - Fridge
-- Ensure that the assets are classified as Furniture or Generic Models for the converter to recognise them
-    - `Furniture` are exported as IfcFurnishingElement while `Generic Models` are exported as IfcBuildingElementProxy
-    - For new asset types, please include their name into `classify_file_name()` at `agent/ifc2gltf/kghelper.py`
+    - For new asset types, please include their name into `classify_filename()` at `agent/ifc2gltf/kghelper.py`
+    - Do not include their name if they are supposed to be a background element